Swansea Sixth form College, Swansea College

 - Have completed secondary education (usually GCSEs or equivalent),

-- Good or excellent grades in specialized subjects corresponding to the chosen study program,
+- Good or excellent grades in specialized subjects corresponding to the chosen studying program,

-- Foreigners must prove their knowledge of the English language through passing international tests, for example, TOEFL or their equivalents.
+- Foreign students must confirm their knowledge of the English language through passing international tests, for example, TOEFL or their equivalents.
 The minimum result for admission may vary, but it is usually at least 5.5-6.0 points.

 Sometimes the staff additionally asks students to provide recommendations from the previous institution or a motivation essay letter from the applicants themselves.
 For individual school programs, creative or academic portfolios, test results in certain disciplines may be useful.